-I was born on the 8th of November 1975 in Kirkcaldy Scotland and from the beginning I was obsessed with all things to do with aquatic life, the sea, rivers, ponds and aquariums. when I was two years old My parents emigrated to Western Australia to a lovely city called Perth.
-This is where I really got into fishing and its only in my later years that I realized that I was not after the fish for food I was hoping for glimpses of life under the surface.
+About Mark.
+I was born on the 8th of November 1975 in Kirkcaldy Scotland, and from the beginning, I was obsessed with all things to do with aquatic life, the sea, rivers, ponds, and aquariums.
+When I was two years old, My parents emigrated to Western Australia to a lovely city called Perth.
+This is where I got into fishing, and it is only in my later years that I realized that I was not after the fish for food I was hoping for glimpses of life under the surface.

-Fast forward 10 years to my mid twenties and I had my first shrimp tank, here is that story.
+Fast forward ten years to my mid-twenties and I had my first shrimp tank, here is that story.

-While I had been heading out to a fishing mark of the coast of where I lived I had to walk through shallow water to get to an Island those shallow waters were full of small flatfish that we used to call stampies and there were also some clear shrimp, I decided to abandon the fishing at that point and collect a few liters of sand some water and a few specimens.
+While I had been heading out to a fishing mark of the coast of where I lived I had to walk through shallow water to get to an Island those shallow waters were full of small flatfish that we used to call stampies.
+There were also some transparent shrimp, and I decided to abandon the fishing at that point and collect a few liters of sand some water and a few specimens.

-I had this little tank set up for a few weeks when I found what I thought was a dead shrimp It turns out that this was just a molt and from there I just mopped all all the information I could do about shrimp.
+I had this little tank set up for a few weeks when I found what I thought was a dead shrimp.
+It turns out that this was just a molt, and from there, I just mopped all the information I could do about shrimp.

-I didn’t seriously get into shrimp keeping though until about 2009 when I moved to Norway for a job I had got, the job was moving heavy furniture/Pianos/Safes for Embassies in Oslo, the work itself was very enjoyable until I injured my back.
-I took time off work following doctors instructions for six months, When I returned to work I only lasted a few weeks before this injury returned.
-So I went to see a specialist and had xrays and MRI scans which did reveal the true injuries my back had, to name a few degenerative disk disease, faucet joint syndrome, fractures and other things ..the worst part I think is my disks compressing on my nerves in some spots and this is where I get the most pain.
+I didn’t seriously get into shrimp keeping though until about 2009 when I moved to Norway for a job I had acquired, the task was moving heavy furniture/Pianos/Safes for Embassies in Oslo, the work itself was gratifying until I injured my back.
+I took time off work following doctors’ instructions for six months.
+When I returned to work, I only lasted a few weeks before this injury returned.
+So I went to see a specialist and had X-rays and MRI scans which did reveal the exact injuries my back had, to name a few degenerative disk disease, facet joint syndrome, fractures, and other things ..the worst part I think is my disks compressing on my nerves in some spots and this is where I get the most pain.

 My back is of course to bad for them to operate on with a 50% chance of failure or worse, this is because I would need multiple fixations and because I already have degenerative disk disease there is no guarantee it would work, from this point on I was told to stop working and I am now classed as disabled.

-I wasnt about to let my life waste away so I had to give myself something I could do when I was able and this is where my YouTube channel came into play, I was able to make videos and film myself when I could, I didn’t know my channel would explode the way it did but I am very grateful for it because it gives me purpose.
+I wasn’t about to let my life waste away.
+Hence, I had to give myself something I could do when I was able, and this is where my YouTube channel came into play, I was able to make videos and film myself when I could, I didn’t know my channel would explode the way it did, but I am very grateful for it because it gives me purpose.

 Happy Shrimp Keeping